vanruesc/blur-up/README.md

 The command line options `--input` and `--output` overwrite the respective fields in the configuration.

-If only a `width` or a `height` is specified, the counter part will be calculated automatically to preserve the original aspect ratio.
-If neither a `width` nor a `height` is specified, the `width` will be set to 40 and the `height` will be adjusted accordingly.
+If only `width` or `height` is specified, the counter part will be calculated automatically to preserve the original aspect ratio.
+If none of these two are specified, `width` will be set to 40 and `height` will be adjusted accordingly.

 #### .blur-up.json